contiki-ng/contiki-ng/examples/6tisch/sixtop/README.md

 * Following this the application triggers another 6P Add Request to 6dr
 * After an interval, the application triggers a 6P Delete Request to 6dr

-For the Cooja simulation, you may use the rpl-tsch-sixtop-z1.csc file in this folder.
+For the Cooja simulation, you may use the rpl-tsch-sixtop-cooja.csc file in this folder.
 Once you run the simulation, "Mote output" window of Cooja simulator displays the following messages.